influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/other_installation/google_marketplace.md

 Copy the InfluxDB Enterprise license key to the __InfluxDB Enterprise license key__ field or [sign up for a free InfluxDB Enterprise trial for GCP](https://portal.influxdata.com/users/gcp) to obtain a license key.

 Adjust any other fields as desired.
-The cluster will only be accessible within the network (or subnetwork, if specified) it is deploy within.
+The cluster will only be accessible within the network (or subnetwork, if specified) in which it is deployed.
 The fields in collapsed sections generally do not need to be altered.

 Click __Deploy__ to launch the InfluxDB Enterprise cluster.

 ![GCP InfluxDB Enterprise deployment pending page](/img/enterprise/gcp/byol-intro-3.png)

 The cluster will take up to five minutes to fully deploy.
 If the deployment does not complete or reports an error, read through the list of [common deployment errors](#common-errors).

 ![GCP InfluxDB Enterprise deployment complete page](/img/enterprise/gcp/byol-intro-4.png)